QUBIP/qryptotoken/docs/build-firefox-from-source.md

 If you do so, Firefox runs without any debug output.
 If you encounter any issues or want to see detailed logs from Firefox itself, you can enable logging and also increase the verbosity level by following the [Firefox Logging Documentation](https://firefox-source-docs.mozilla.org/xpcom/logging.html).

-For more detailed output of the `qryoptic` module, you can use the following command, which enables verbose logging for both the `qryoptic` module and Firefox's `NSS` library:
+For more detailed output of the `qryptotoken` module, you can use the following command, which enables verbose logging for both the `qryptotoken` module and Firefox's `NSS` library:

 ```sh
 MOZ_LOG=pipnss:4 RUST_LOG=qubip=trace ./mach run --profile /tmp/mytestprofile
 ```

-This will provide detailed logs, allowing you to monitor the interaction between Firefox and the `qryoptic` module.
+This will provide detailed logs, allowing you to monitor the interaction between Firefox and the `qryptotoken` module.

 ## Debugging